 Just as your leadership team regularly tracks your organization’s employee attrition rate (i.e., average number of employees to leave the company over a given period), this customer version is equally as vital to both monitor and address.

 (Of course, how you and your marketing team address it will differ considerably than when your CEO tries to ease your employee turnover rate.
 But you get the point.)

 Once you’ve divided the number of customers lost against those you had at the start of a month plus new ones added, you can gauge which customers tend to churn most.

 More specifically, you can (and should) run this formula for various segments (e.g., customers with average order values of $100 or more, clients with annual contracts of $50K-plus) to get a clear sense of which kinds of customers are churning.

 This, in turn, can denote which segments (and even individuals) deserve your attention first and foremost when it comes to conducting bespoke lifecycle marketing activities that can mitigate the customer churn rate for those buckets and specific buyers.

-Moreover, and just as importantly, you can figure out exactly why your customer attrition rate has increased (and perhaps continues to hike) by reviewing your customer journey analytics — both across your marketing systems and other business departments:
+Moreover, you can learn why your customer attrition rate increased by regularly reviewing your customer journey analytics across your marketing systems:

 - Customer service records to see how quickly, efficiently, and successfully internal reps have handled tickets, complaints, requests, and issues for buyers